Travis Kelce Player Prop Bets for NFL Week 6 | Kansas City vs. Washington 10/17/2021

 Matchup vs. Washington

-- Kelce's 111 receiving yards in his one career matchup against the Football Team are 26.5 more than his over/under for Sunday's game.
+- Kelce collected 111 receiving yards in his only career matchup against the Football Team, 26.5 more than his over/under in Sunday's game.

-- Kelce caught a touchdown pass in that contest against the Football Team.
+- Kelce caught a touchdown pass in that game against the Football Team.

 - Note: Kelce's stats vs. Football Team date back to 2016.

-- The Football Team are giving up 301.4 passing yards per game this season, the NFL's 27th-ranked pass defense.
+- The Football Team are conceding 301.4 passing yards per game this year, the NFL's 27th-ranked pass defense.

-- At 2.8 passing TDs allowed per game, the Football Team defense is ranked 30th in the NFL.
+- The Football Team's defense is 30th in the NFL, giving up 2.8 passing touchdowns per game.

 Recent Performances

-- Against the Bills last week, Kelce was targeted 10 times and totaled 57 yards on six receptions while scoring one touchdown.
+- Kelce put together a 57-yard performance against the Bills last week on six catches while being targeted 10 times and scoring one touchdown.

-- Kelce's stat line over his last three outings shows 17 catches for 184 yards and one touchdown.
-He put up 61.3 receiving yards per game and was targeted 27 times.

 Kelce's Kansas City Teammates